-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

-You may get services on your own.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - You may get services on your own.
 If you prefer, you may ask your PCP for his or her recommendation.
-Remember that when you use in-network providers, you will pay less.
-When you use out-of-network providers, you could pay a higher cost share for same service.
-Prior authorization requirements apply for some services obtained in-network.
-See Chapter 4 for details.

-It is important to know what Medicare will or will not cover.
+Prior authorization requirements apply for some services obtained innetwork.
+See Chapter 4 for details. - It is important to know what Medicare will or will not cover.
 Be sure to ask your provider if a service is covered.
 Providers should let you know when something is not covered.
 Providers should tell you verbally when Medicare does not cover the service.